Meet the Team

-Change Agent for Inspired Philanthropy
+President and Change Agent for Inspired Philanthropy

 Sandy has been a life-long model for civic engagement.
 A member of the Association of Fundraising Professionals (AFP) since 1991, Sandy is Past President of the AFP Central Ohio Chapter, and currently a member of the AFP Lowcountry Chapter.
-A Rotarian since 1993, Sandy is Past President of the Rotary Club of Dublin AM and is currently Membership Chair of the Historic Rotary Club of Charleston during their 100th anniversary year in 2019/2020.
-She is as a founding member of the TEDxCharleston Steering Committee, board member of Save More Kids, special advisor to The Sophia Institute and a founding member of the Leadership Team for Social Justice and Racial Equity Collaborative, where she has dedicated the remainder of her life to the issues of race relations and economic parity.
+A Rotarian since 1993, Sandy is Past President of the Rotary Club of Dublin AM and served as President of the Historic Rotary Club of Charleston during their 100th anniversary year in 2019/2020.
+She is as a founding member of the TEDxCharleston Steering Committee, board member of Save More Kids, special advisor to The Sophia Institute and a founding member of the Leadership Team for Social Justice Racial Equity Collaborative, where she has dedicated the remainder of her life to the issues of race relations and economic parity.
 She was recognized as a Business First “Forty Under 40” Honoree in Columbus, Ohio in 1999 in recognition for her charitable and civic involvement and professional achievements.
 In 2020, she was selected as one of four finalists in the Remarkable Women series launched by News2 WCBD in Charleston and the Nexstar Network nationally.